pupilfirst/wd201-scripts/working-with-npm/nodejs-fs-module/README.md

 Let us learn how can we use `fs` to read a text file and print the data.

-Let us try to read the content of the file we created earlier using Node.js `fs`, `readFile` or `readFileSync`.
+We will try to read the content of the file we created earlier using Node.js `fs`, `readFile` or `readFileSync`.

-Let us use the `readFile` function to read the above file from the file system.
+We will now use the `readFile` function to read the above file from the file system.
 First, we will read the file and use the `toString()` function to convert the data received to a string to display the same in the console.

 ```js
 fs.readFile("sample.txt", function (err, data) {